lifeBalance/roger-skyline-1/README.md

 * [Stop Needless Services](./README/stop_needles_services.md)
 * [Schedule a Task for Updating Packages](./README/crontab_packages_update.md)
 * [Monitor crontab](./README/monitor_crontab.md)

+> I did the *protection against Port Scans* part of the project with `psad`, then with `portsentry.
+The second one is definitely deprecated, and the first one probably too (last version is from 2018).
+I think the way to go with this part is [Snort](https://www.snort.org/).

 ## Web Server
 As an **optional** part of the assignment, we have to: